-The electronic prior authorization (e-PA) system will not allow a provider to enter a request until the Medicaid eligibility information is placed on the Medicaid Eligibility Verification Systems (MEVS) and Recipient Eligibility Verifications Systems (REVS) file.
-The hospice provider will not be able to request prior authorization until the beneficiary is deemed eligible for Medicaid.
-At the time a beneficiary is determined eligible for Medicaid, the request can be submitted for a retrospective review through the e-PA system.
+The electronic prior authorization (e-PA) system required for prior authorization will not allow a provider to enter a request until the Medicaid eligibility information is placed on the Medicaid Eligibility Verification Systems (MEVS) and Recipient Eligibility Verifications Systems (REVS) file.
+The hospice provider will not be able to request prior authorization until the recipient is deemed eligible for Medicaid.
+At the time a recipient is determined eligible for Medicaid, the request can be submitted for a retrospective review through the e-PA system.
 The begin date will be the hospice date of election or begin date of Medicaid eligibility whichever is the later date.